 - Following breakfast, we head out on an excursion to Waterloo.
 This outing will provide a distinct contrast to the forest birding that we will have experienced before, as we scan the shoreline exposed by the retreating tide.
 This habitat is perfect for a variety of waders, herons, gulls and a multitude of other species.
 During our time, we can hope to see black skimmer, royal tern, brown pelican and greater yellowlegs.

-- Later in the day, we venture into Caroni Swamp and board a boat to explore the vast network of mangroves, where we should see striated, little blue, great and tri-coloured heron.
+- Later in the day, we venture into Caroni Swamp and board a boat to explore the vast network of mangroves, where we should see striated, little blue, great and tri-coloured herons.
 In addition to the birdlife, we may also be lucky enough to spot silky anteater or even one of Caroni’s multiple snake species.
 However, the bird that most of us will have come to see in the Caroni Swamp is the stunning, brightly coloured scarlet ibis, one of Trinidad and Tobago’s national birds.

 - We focus once again on the excellent birding to be had around the Asa Wright Nature Centre, starting the day on the verandah.
 Rufous-tailed jacamar, channel-billed toucan, red-rumped woodpecker and Trinidad motmot are just some of the highlights that we may see and, with luck, we may also see some of Trinidad’s raptors soaring overhead, including ornate hawk-eagle, black vulture and broad-winged hawk.